 The same concept applies to the combustion of propane (or any hydrocarbon); a certain amount of propane combined with oxygen as a reactant creates the final “product,” which is power generation.
 An example of how this works is in the following illustration:

 Stoichiometry In A Combustion Engine

 Gasoline engines, diesel engines, and natural gas engines can all be stoichiometric.
 When supplied as a fuel source, the different hydrocarbons (methane, ethane, propane, butane, carbon dioxide, oxygen, nitrogen, and hydrogen sulfide) will cause combustion to vary.
 Like using the incorrect ratio of ingredients in a recipe results in an inedible cookie, not having the proper ratio of oxygen to fuel results in inefficiency and unused fuel.
 Unused fuel will be flared which results in higher emissions.

 Knowing the type of hydrocarbons used allows for a simple calculation, based on the properties of said hydrocarbons.
 However, reactions that do not have correct/optimal ratios of fuel and oxygen would not technically be considered stoichiometric.
-Our engines can operate on a rich or lean burn depending on the customer’s needs.

 The Consistency of Stoichiometry

 Mesa natural gas generators are designed to create a stoichiometric environment by constantly adjusting the ratios of fuel to air based on the quality of the gas that they receive, and our products do this in real-time.
 This is what makes our units superior and reliable.